rapolus/GCDataProject/README.md

  1. A *readme.txt* file
  2. *activity_labels.txt* file which links the class labels with their activity names.
 There are 6 different activities in this data set.
  3. *features.txt* file which lists all the features in the data set.
 There are a total of 561 features for which data was collected.
- 4. *features_info.txt* file which has information about the variables selected for this data set.
+ 4. *features_info.txt* file which has a description of the features selected for this data set.

 The *test* folder has three files.
 They are:

  1. *subject_test.txt*: Each row in this file identifies the subject who performed the activity.
 There are 2,947 rows and 1 column in this file.
- 2. *Y_test.txt*: Each row in this file identifies the activity label performed by the subject.
+ 2. *Y_test.txt*: Each row in this file identifies the label corresponding to the activity performed by the subject.
 There are 2,947 rows and 1 column in this file.
- 3. *X_test.txt*: This file has the actual data for each subject and activity specified in the above two files across all the 561 features specified in the *features.txt* file.
+ 3. *X_test.txt*: This file has the actual data corresponding to each subject and activity specified in the above two files across all the 561 features specified in the *features.txt* file.
 There are 2,947 rows and 561 columns in this file.

 The *train* folder has exactly similar files as the *test* folder.
 The description below is only about the dimensions of the files in this folder.